emmastrand/EmmaStrand_Notebook/_posts/2019-05-31-Zymo-Duet-RNA-DNA-Extraction-Protocol.md

 4. Add 30 µl of PK digestion buffer to each sample tube
 5. Add 15 µl Proteinase K to each sample tube
 6. Vortex and spin down sample tubes
-7. Place in Thermoixer for ~3 hours at 55 &deg;C, shaking at 1100 rpm.
+7. Place in Thermomixer for ~3 hours at 55 &deg;C, shaking at 1100 rpm.
 Check periodically to monitor digestion progress.
 8. After digestion proceed with DNA and RNA Extraction.

+Excessive heating can cause DNA degradation so when starting a batch of samples, I would recommend a trial/error process to select the most ideal length of time for your samples.

-### DNA Extraction
+## DNA Extraction
 1. Set up yellow DNA spin columns and collection tubes, label appropriately
 2. Warm elution liquids to 70 degrees &deg;C (10mM Tris HCl pH.
 8.0 and RNase free water)
 3. Add equal volume (345 µl) DNA/RNA lysis buffer to each sample tube